Restoration of the `Schöffelsteinwiese` (2017)

-Successful restoration of an almost overgrown Wienerwald meadow
+Successful restoration of an almost overgrown forest meadow

 The preservation of the forest meadows is of great ecological and cultural importance.
 Therefore, the Purkersdorf nature park preserves and promotes such special meadows.